You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 If you are applying for your first licence, you will need to allow for up to 8 weeks for the application to be processed.
 Processing times can usually be reduced if the application is comprehensive and correct, but at best, licence application decisions will generally be no quicker than 4-6 weeks.

-A new premium service was launched in November, which allows licence applicants to pay an additional £500 to receive a decision on their application within ten working days.
+The priority application service allows licence applicants to pay an additional £500 to receive a decision on their application within ten working days.
 This service can be of value where the employer is concerned not to lose a candidate through protracted processing.

 Factors which can affect processing times include: